jsjohnstone/jsjohnstone/README.md

 ### Hi there 👋

+I'm Jamie, a cloud engineer ⚡️.
+Made in Auckland, New Zealand 🇳🇿.
+Based in London, United Kingdom 🇬🇧.

 <!--
 **jsjohnstone/jsjohnstone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.